THE BUDGETHOUSE PURCHASE: THE LEASE OPTION STRATEGY

 During the late 80’s, I was involved in a couple of partnerships.
 They were set up to buy real estate properties in California during one of the boom times in that state.
 House prices were increasing at the rate of 2 to 5% per month in the Los Angeles and Orange County areas.

 It was a crazy time that seemed to go on forever.
-Great for selling but really difficult for those who wanted to buy.
+Great environment for selling homes, but a really difficult scenario for those who wanted to buy.
 Especially when many people were losing their ability to qualify for loans as prices moved beyond their thresholds.

-I was primarily interested in foreclosures because they were more affordable at the time.
-Investors were bypassing them in favor of buying newer ready-to-go homes because they were promised a quick profit without having to do any repairs.
+I was primarily interested in foreclosures because they were much more affordable at the time.
+Investors were bypassing them in favor of buying newer ones that were in good shape because they were promised a quick profit without having to do any repairs.
 Cash deals were king.
 Sellers were focusing on closing quickly without the long delays of waiting for loans to be approved and the deal finalized.

 Beach Homes Bonanza

-One of the most expensive areas to live in was Newport Beach.
-Buying an investment property there was normally outside my budget.
-I did not even consider investing there until things changed one day.
-I responded to an ad placed by a very young upstart realtor named Kevin McCloskey.
+One of the most expensive areas to live in while I plied my trade in California was Newport Beach.
+Buying an investment property there was normally way outside my budget.
+I did not even consider investing in property there until things changed one day.
+That was when I responded to an ad placed by a very young upstart realtor named Kevin McCloskey.

 He was more interested in working specialized deals with investors than your typical agent.
 He also was in touch with many banks taking back properties after home owners defaulted on their loans.
-In other words, he was involved with making offers to their real estate owned (REO) departments.
+In other words, he was involved with the process of making offers to their real estate owned (REO) departments.

-He brought two townhouse properties to my attention.
+When I told him what I was doing, he readily brought two townhouse properties to my attention.
 One was listed at $100,000 and the other at $200,000.
-They needed only cleanup , painting, and minor repairs.
+They needed only cleanup, painting, and minor repairs.
 When completed, I moved forward to sell them without incurring a brokerage fee to complete the deal.
-The vehicle I used was the Lease Option.
+The vehicle I used was called a Lease Option.

 The Lease Option Process